Pleural and Lung Cancer

 Treat has written 19 articles for scholarly journals, including many reviews of popular chemotherapeutic drugs used to treat lung cancer.
 Much of his writing analyzes the effects of pemetrexed, paclitaxel, carboplatin and gemcitabine.

-Disclaimer: Joseph Treat has no professional affiliation with Asbestos.com.
+Disclaimer: Dr. Joseph Treat has no professional affiliation with Asbestos.com.

 View our resources for patients and familiesGet Help Today